You are in a modal window. Press the escape key to exit.

 Humanics

-The Philanthropic and Community-based Leadership Minor prepares students for career paths ranging from grassroots organizing and work in nonprofit, community benefit and non-governmental organizations to employment in government agencies, legislative offices, "think tanks," advocacy organizations, or private consulting.
-Through an emphasis on service-learning pedagogy, the minor is designed to provide an interdisciplinary perspective to the study of diverse communities and issues facing these communities.
-Critical and creative analytical skills are honed in real-world settings to prepare individuals to be able to work towards viable solutions to social problems.
-The minor degree emphasizes a social justice approach and offers students hands-on experience in exercising critical sociological consciousness in venues concerned with pressing local, national, and international issues.
-Such knowledge and skills are essential for students to become leaders who are able to transform our region and society as a whole.
+The Humanics Program offers both a minor degree and a certificate, and they are parallell programs of study aimed at preparing students for career paths ranging from grassroots community organizing and work in nonprofit, community benefit and non-governmental organizations to social entrepreneurship or employment in government agencies, legislative offices, "think tanks," trade associations, or private consulting.
+Through an emphasis on applied project-based learning and service-learning pedagogy, the Humanics Minor and Certificate is designed to provide an interdisciplinary perspective to the study of diverse communities, issues facing these communities, and ways to address and alleviate various forms of injustice, while cultivating a relational, asset-based culture of abundance.
+Critical and creative analytical skills are honed in real-world settings to prepare individuals to work towards viable solutions to social problems.
+The Humanics Program applies a social justice approach and offers students hands-on experience in exercising critical sociological consciousness in venues concerned with pressing local, national, and international issues.
+Such knowledge and skills are essential for students to become leaders capable of transforming our region and society as a whole.
+The course requirements and co-curricular components are the same for both the Humanics Minor and Certificate, the only difference is that courses used towards a minor degree cannot be double-counted towards one's major or another minor, while certificate courses double count.

-*Note: The Philanthropic and Community-based Leadership Minor also requires a 2.0 GPA and at least 12 units in residence.
+*Note: Both the Humanics Minor and Certificate require a 2.0 GPA and at least 12 units in residence.
 CR/NC grading is not permitted, except for courses offered only under CR/NC grading.
-Courses cannot double count with another major or minor.

 RInterdisciplinary social science methods for approaching local and national social problems.
 Analysis of selected public issues emphasizing evaluation of social costs and benefits of alternative policies.
 F